How many pages can Claude read?

 So I did what any developer does next: I went looking for an existing solution.

-TL;DR: Claude Code fails on large PDFs because it loads the entire document into context at once. pdf-mcp is an open-source MCP server that fixes this with seven tools for incremental reading: inspect structure, search by keyword, read specific pages, and cache results across sessions.
+TL;DR: Claude Code fails on large PDFs because it loads the entire document into context at once. pdf-mcp is an open-source MCP server that fixes this with 13 tools for incremental reading: inspect structure, search by keyword, read specific pages, search across whole folders, and cache results across sessions.
 It handles local files and URLs without hitting context limits.

 I found a few MCP servers claiming to handle PDFs.